openstack/glance/doc/source/client.rst

   When present, Glance will use the supplied identifier for the image.
   If the identifier already exists in that Glance node, then a `glance.common.exception.Duplicate` will be raised.
+The value of the header must be a properly formatted uuid (i.e. 71c675ab-d94f-49cd-a114-e12490b328d9).

-  When this key/value is *not* present, Glance will generate an identifier for the image and return this identifier in the response (see below)
+  When this key/value is *not* present, Glance will generate an identifier for the image and return this identifier in the response (see below).

 * `store`